redis/redis-om-node/README.md

 let exists = await client.execute(['EXISTS', 'Album:01FJYWEYRHYFT8YTEGQBABJ43J']) // 0
 ```

 It does this because Redis doesn't distinguish between missing and null.
 You could have an entity that is all nulls.
 Or you could not.
-Redis doesn't know which is your intention and so always returns something when you call `.fetch`.
+Redis doesn't know which is your intention, and so always returns *something* when you call `.fetch`.

 ### A Note for TypeScript Users